Almeida-Paulo/Almeida-Paulo/README.md

 **Location:** Teresina, Piauí
 **Linkedin:** [Linkedin Profile](https://www.linkedin.com/in/paulo-almeida-854142162/)

-🔭 I’m currently working as a freelancer web developer.
-Also implementing AI solutions for automation of content creation for news blogs
+🔭 I am currently working as a freelance web developer and implementing AI solutions for automating content creation for news blogs

 🌱 Learning Web3 tecnologies like Solidity and MOVE